AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-records-to-other-applications-objects.md

 <!-- this heading might need to be updated when more applications accessible??-->

-* You can connect Workfront object types to Maestro record types by creating a Relationship-type field for a Maestro record type and using Workfront object types as the Linked record type.
+* You can connect Workfront object types to Maestro record types in the same way you connect two Maestro record types, by creating a new connection for a Maestro record type and using Workfront object types as the Linked record type.
 * After you connect a Maestro record type with a Workfront object type, you can connect records to individual objects.
 Connecting records to objects automatically creates a Workfront record type in Maestro.
 This is a read-only record type which cannot be deleted. <!-- is this still accurate??-->  The Workfront objects connected to Maestro records are also read-only in Maestro and display on the Workfront record type page as read-only records.
 * After the connection between the objects and records is established, the values of any of the linked fields from the Workfront objects populate in Maestro record fields automatically.
 * You cannot update the values of Workfront objects or their fields from Maestro.
 The synchronization of information is unilateral: only changes made in Workfront are automatically visible in Maestro.